viet06061999/udacity_project/explain4.md

-in task3 i using a for loop for input array. add each number 0, 1, 2 to arrays then merge these arrays
+in task3 i using a while loop for input array. each element compare with 1 if lower then swap to head of list else to end of list => eficiency time is O(n), eficiency space is O(1)